Colorado Politics

 “Making Denver safer continues to be the goal of the Denver Police Department, and while homicides and other notable crime categories are seeing strong declines, we still have work to do,” Denver Police Chief Ron Thomas said in a news release.

-When considering population growth, 2025 had the second lowest homicide rate going back to 1990, the police said.
+When considering population growth, 2025 had the second lowest homicide rate going back to 1990, police said.

 In the same news release, Denver Mayor Mike Johnston said residents “deserve to live in the safest city in the country.”